silvercrypto888/platinum_ecosystem/airdrop/README.md

 1. Edit the getTop20Holders.bat file and replace Platinum's mint address `ACor5a1JMRsnbMKcibnNZfbY5nfiBg3TwRvWSNUE2DVb` with the _mint address_ of the token whose top 20 holders you want to take a snapshot of.
 3. Run getTop20Holders.bat in Command Prompt
 4. Run json2csv.py in Python.
 This will generate top20_holders.csv.
 5. The default token supply is 1,000,000,000 (for the total airdrop).
-If this is fine, skip to step 6.
+If this is fine, skip this step.
 Otherwise, edit calculate_allocations.py and set your desired total token supply for `token_supply`.
 6. Proportional (default) or equal-weighted allocation calculations are supported.
 There is also a possible exclude list (empty by default, to not exclude any address).
-If you want a proportional allocation with no excluded addresses: skip to step 7.
+If you want a proportional allocation with no excluded addresses: skip this step.
 If you want an equal-weighted allocation, Edit calculate_allocations.py, to set `proportional=0`.
 If you want to excude addresses, edit calculate_allocations.py and fill in the `excluded_addresses` list using proper Python syntax.
 7. Run calculate_allocations.py to generate allocations.csv.
 (Tentative, to be continued)
 8. Edit airdrop.bat to replace `MINT_ADDRESS` with _your own token's mint address_.
 Also, edit `PAYER_KEYPAIR` and `INPUT_FILE` to set your own kepair file and input file (allocations.csv), using _full_ file paths.
 9. Run airdrop.bat